Philadelphia train crash engineer lays low as scrutiny heats up

 | PHILADELPHIA/NEW YORK

-The National Transportation Safety Board (NTSB) said the engineer, identified as Brandon Bostian, 32, fully engaged the train's emergency braking system seconds before the wreck.
+The National Transportation Safety Board (NTSB) said the engineer, identified as 32-year-old Brandon Bostian, triggered the emergency brakes seconds before the accident.

-But his attorney, Robert Goggin, said Bostian was unable to recall hitting the brakes or much else about the derailment, which left a trail of twisted metal and human carnage along the tracks, and injured more than 200 people.
+But his attorney, Robert Goggin, said Bostian has not been able to remember hitting the brakes or little else about the derailment, which left a trail of twisted metal and human carnage along the tracks, and injured more than 200 people.

-NTSB member Robert Sumwalt, updating reporters on the board's probe into the cause of the wreck, said the engineer has agreed to be interviewed by agency investigators, who were giving him a day or two to recuperate from his injuries first, and that he was entitled to be accompanied by his lawyer.

-"We look very much forward to the opportunity to interview him.
-We appreciate that opportunity.
-We feel that interview will provide us a lot of information," Sumwalt said.
+NTSB officials said they have not yet interviewed the engineer and would give him time to recover from a concussion.

-While Bostian recovered in seclusion, bits and pieces about his life started to surface.
-A University of Missouri graduate with a business degree, he has been an engineer for more than four years after working with Amtrak as a conductor, according to his LinkedIn page.
+While Bostian recovers in seclusion, bits and pieces about his life have started to surface.
+A University of Missouri graduate with a business degree, he has worked as an engineer for more than four years after working with Amtrak as a conductor, according to his LinkedIn page.
 While in college, he worked in a Target Corp (TGT.N) store.

 Bostian, who hails from Memphis, Tennessee, was described as quiet and unassuming by people who crossed his path in Forest Hills, a middle-class section of Queens where he resides.